gilmorre/zechub/site/contribute/ZecWeekly_Newsletter.md

 # ZecWeekly Newsletter

-ZecWeekly is a newsletter that goes out every Friday morning.
+ZecWeekly is a newsletter that goes out every Sunday morning.
 It includes all the news that happened during the week in the Zcash ecosystem.
 The news is curated weekly by community members and all relevant links are added to the newsletter.
 Please subscribe to the newsletter [here](https://zechub.substack.com/).

 ## Contribute